abelsj60/lexical-401/lined-code-node/v1/README.md

     }
     ```

-    The `LinedCodeNode` will automatically add the following default class names:
+    The following fallback classes are automatically added to each node:

     - `block: { base: ‘lined-code-node’ }`
     - `line: { base: ‘code-line’ }`
     - `numbers: ‘line-number’`

-    You can override these values with your own custom class names by passing a default theme object to `getLinedCodeNodes: { theme: defaultThemeValues }`.
-You can also override the defaults by passing a theme object to each call to `$createLinedCodeNode( { theme })`.
+    To use your own class names, pass a theme to `getLinedCodeNodes`.
+You can override them by passing a custom theme to `$createLinedCodeNode`.

-    Here’s a sample of how you might structure your css:
+    - Here’s an example of how you might structure your css:

       ```css
       .lined-code-node {
         background-color: rgb(240, 242, 245);
         font-family: Menlo, Consolas, Monaco, monospace;
         display: block;
         padding: 8px;
         line-height: 1.53;
         font-size: 13px;
         margin: 0;
         margin-top: 8px;
         margin-bottom: 8px;
         tab-size: 2;
         overflow-x: auto;
         position: relative;
       }

       .lined-code-node.line-number {
         padding-left: 52px;
       }

       /* This selector creates a styled gutter for line numbers. */

       .lined-code-node.line-number:before {
         background-color: #eee;
         border-right: 1px solid #ccc;
         content: '';
         height: 100%;
         left: 0;
         min-width: 41px;
         position: absolute;
         top: 0;
       }

       /* This selector creates line numbers and places them within the above styled gutter.
 As a result, the gutter never breaks. */

       .line-number:before {
         color: #777;
         content: attr(data-line-number);
         left: 0px;
         min-width: 33px;
         position: absolute;
         text-align: right;
       }

       .code-line {
         white-space: pre;
       }
       .code-line:hover {
         background-color: yellow;
       }
       ```

-That should do it.
-Great.
-Let's talk about what's under the hood.

 ### Default settings

-Eagle-eyed readers will notice that `getLinedCodeNodes` takes a default settings object.
-You can override them at any time by passing an options object to `$createLinedCodeNode()`.
+Eagle-eyed readers noticed that `getLinedCodeNodes` takes a default settings object.

-See "API highlights" for a discussion of each default.
+To override them, simply pass a custom object to `$createLinedCodeNode`.
+The shape should be the same.

 ### Inserting code